lukecarr/trophies/README.md

 Copy the token value (not including the quote characters) and use this as the value of the `NPSSO` environment variable.

+### `RAWG_API_KEY`

+The [RAWG API][rawg] is used by Trophies.gg to obtain accompanying metadata for games, including background images, Metacritic scores, and genre information.

+Using the link above, you can sign up for a free account and obtain an API key that is limited 20K requests per month.

+> Trophies.gg caches results from the RAWG API in an effort to reduce API consumption (and keep you within their free tier limits).

+Once you've obtained an API key, include it as an environment variable and enjoy beautiful game art and extra metadata!

 ## Versioning

 Trophies.gg uses [Semantic Versioning v2.0.0][semver].